 Portal 2: Songs to Test By, Aperture Science Psychoacoustics Laboratory (2012).
 If you’re looking for an instrumental soundtrack perfect for writing science fiction stories, look no further.
 Spectacular, dark electronica crossed with moody Angelo Badalamentian atmosphere that perfectly conjures the somewhat sinister puzzle-solving sense of wonder of the video game series.
 Tons of material on three albums here, with great song titles like “The Future Starts With You,” “Love as a Construct,” “You Are Not a Part of the Control Group,” and “Bombs for Throwing at You.”
 Fun and evocative, very highly recommended.

 The Stewart Copeland Anthology (2007), Stewart Copeland.
 I was trying to find another Copeland release that captured the 1980s nostalgia vibe I got from The Rhythmatist.
 This release comes close, although it’s kind of uneven, mixing studio cuts and live performances from the various film and TV projects Copeland has worked on over the years.
 Starts infectiously but loses momentum as the focus shifts toward more atmospheric soundtrack-y stuff.
+Still, an interesting collection.

 Ministry of Kultur (2011), Kultur Shock.
 Another enjoyably gruff and groovy release from this Seattle group, mashing up rock, punk, rockabilly, and a unique Balkan sound, its traditional rock lineup given additional texture with violins and woodwinds.
 If you like the video below, you’ll probably want to check out more of their stuff.